-In a medium bowl, whisk together confectioners' sugar and milk until combined; set icing aside, cover with plastic wrap, until ready to use.
-Drizzle over inverted cake; serve.
+In a medium bowl, whisk together the confectioners' sugar and milk until well combined; set aside, covered with plastic wrap, until ready to use.
+Cool cake until just warm before drizzling with icing.